 Although this route is generally much cheaper than other forms of dispute resolution, parties are liable not just for their own legal fees, but also the fees of the expert.
 In complex matters where the expert is backed up by a team of support staff, these costs can be considerable.

 Often, both sides agree to pay their own costs and to divide the costs of the expert between themselves.
 However, it is open to them to insert a provision to the effect that the losing side pays the other side’s costs.

 One of the reasons businesses choose this process as a method of resolving disputes is because it offers finality.
 Generally speaking, the decision of the expert is binding on the parties.
 The courts also tend to treat expert determinations as binding.
 They’ve recently demonstrated a marked reluctance to interfere with decisions made by someone who, after all, was appointed solely because of their expertise in a highly technical area.

 There are nevertheless ways to challenge the expert.
 These include:

-- When the expert goes beyond the terms of reference agreed by the parties in reaching the determination
+- In circumstances where the expert goes beyond the terms of reference agreed by the parties in reaching the determination.

-And at the same time, given the flexible nature of the process, the parties may make provision for challenges to the expert’s determination in certain circumstances.
-These grounds must be clearly laid out in the expert determination clause of the contract.
+Given the flexible nature of the process, the parties may make provision for challenges to the expert’s determination in certain cases.
+It is worth noting that such grounds must be clearly laid out in the expert determination clause of the contract.